 H3.
 Dishonesty will be higher for group payoff structure compared to the individual payoff structure when no punishment is possible (i.e., H1), but this will reverse for situations in which punishment is possible with the individual payoff structure showing higher dishonesty compared to the group payoff structure.

 When looking at the predictions for each type of punishment across payoff structure, the expected gain from (full) dishonesty is lower for the individual punishment treatments compared to the group punishment treatments (Table 1).
-Given that there is limited empirical evidence on the effectiveness of group punishment (Bonfim & Silva, 2019) we predict:
+Given that there is limited empirical evidence on the effectiveness of group punishment (Bonfim & Silva, 2019) we predict a main effect of punishment with individual punishment being on average (across individual and group payoff structure) more effective in reducing dishonesty compared to group punishment:

 H4.
 Individual punishment (vs. group punishment) will show stronger effects in reducing dishonesty across payoff structure.

 When considering the interaction of type of punishment and payoff structure we would expect a similar effect of individual punishment for both types of payoff structure.
-Based on the predictions (Table 1), individual punishment should reduce dishonesty more strongly compared to group punishment for both individual payoff structure and group payoff structure.
+Based on the predictions (Table 1), individual punishment should reduce dishonesty more strongly compared to group punishment and to a similar degree for both individual payoff structure and group payoff structure.
+Therefore, we expect no interaction effect between type of punishment and payoff structure:

-H5 Individual punishment is expected to reduce dishonesty more strongly compared to group punishment across both types of payoff structure.
+H5.
+Individual punishment is expected to reduce dishonesty more strongly compared to group punishment across both types of payoff structure.

 At the same time, we expect group punishment to be more effective in reducing dishonesty for group payoff structure (Gr-Gr) compared to individual payoff structure (Ind-Gr).